benelan/gh-fzf/README.md

   - `alt-A`: Filter the list, showing pull requests authored by you
   - `alt-b`: Filter the list, showing pull requests from the current branch
   - `alt-s`: Filter the list, showing pull requests with any state (open, closed, or merged)
+- **Examples:**
+  - `gh fzf pr --state merged --author @me --label \"breaking change\"`: Filter the initial list to your merged pull requests with the "breaking change" label
+  - `gh fzf p -S \'merged:">=2023-01-01" \"breaking change\" in:body author:@me\'`: Filter the initial list to your pull requests merged since the beginning of 2023 that have "breaking change" in the body.
+Uses [GitHub's search syntax](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests).

 ### `run`